grisuno/strass_strassen/paper/algorithmic_invariance.md

 ## 5. Algebraic Formalization: Theory and Verification

+**Note:** This section provides a descriptive framework, not a predictive theory.
+The formal definitions offer a language for describing the phenomena observed in the experiments; they are not claimed as proven theorems.
+No novel mathematical results are introduced here.
+The purpose is to establish vocabulary and structure for future formalization.
+Readers primarily interested in the empirical findings may proceed to Section 6.

-This section presents the general theory of Algorithmic Invariance developed in my prior work, then describes how the Strassen experiments verify specific aspects of this theory.
+This section presents the general theory developed in my prior work, then describes how the Strassen experiments verify specific aspects of this framework.

-### 5.1 General Theory of Algorithmic Invariance
+### 5.1 General Framework for Induced Algorithmic Structure

-I define Algorithmic Invariance as the property that a learned operator W satisfies:
+I define stable induced algorithmic structure (hereafter: structural invariance under scaling) as the property that a learned operator W satisfies:

     T(W_n) ≈ W_{n'}

 where T is a deterministic expansion operator and W_{n'} correctly implements the task at scale n' > n without retraining.

-This invariance demonstrates that the network has learned an internal representation of the algorithm itself, rather than memorizing input-output correlations from the training set.
+This structural invariance demonstrates that the network has learned an internal representation of the induced algorithm, rather than memorizing input-output correlations from the training set.

+#### 5.1.2 Algebraic Structure: Gauge Symmetries and Rigidity

+The bilinear parametrization (U, V, W) admits continuous symmetries (gauge freedom): for any scalar alpha, beta, the transformation U[k] -> alpha*U[k], V[k] -> beta*V[k], W[k] -> (alpha*beta)^{-1}*W[k] preserves the computed bilinear map.
+Additionally, permuting the k slots coherently across all three tensors preserves the output.

+Discretization to {-1, 0, 1} breaks almost all continuous gauge symmetry.
+A generic rescaling moves coefficients off the integer lattice, so the discretized structure becomes nearly rigid.
+This rigidity explains the extreme fragility observed empirically: the basin of attraction around the discrete solution is narrow, and small perturbations (noise sigma >= 0.001) push the system outside the region where rounding preserves correctness.

+The permutation test (all 7! = 5040 slot orderings) confirms that the identity permutation is the unique ordering compatible with expansion operator T. Non-identity permutations produce mean error of 74%, establishing that T is not merely "sum of 7 terms" but requires specific slot-to-computation wiring.

+#### 5.1.3 Open Algebraic Program

+The following constitute a formal mathematical program aligned with the empirical observations:

+**(P1) Solution Variety:** Characterize the set M of parameters (U, V, W) that implement exact 2x2 matrix multiplication (solutions to polynomial identities C = AB for all A, B).

+**(P2) Symmetry Action:** Identify the group G of symmetries preserving the bilinear map (slot permutations, sign flips, rescalings) and study the quotient M/G as the space of distinct algorithms.

+**(P3) Composition Operator:** Formalize T as an operator acting on M (or M/G) induced by block-recursive application, and define Fix(T): the subset where T preserves structure (the approximate equivariance T o f_2 ~ f_N o T).

+**(P4) Discretization Rigidity:** Define the discrete subset S in M with coefficients in {-1, 0, 1} and establish margin conditions: if (U, V, W) falls within a tubular neighborhood of S, rounding projects correctly.
+The empirical threshold |w - round(w)| < 0.1 provides a heuristic bound.

+These constitute open problems; I do not claim solutions here.

 #### 5.1.1 The Expansion Operator T